Your rights if you have an assured tenancy

 Moving out at the tenancy end date

-• if your fixed term was for less than 4 months, you must give 28 days’ notice
+28 days if your fixed term was less than 4 months

-• if your fixed term was for 4 months or more, you must give 40 days’ notice
+40 days if your fixed term was more than 4 months

-Add 2 days to your notice period to give your landlord time to receive your email or letter.
+Add 2 days to your notice period so your landlord has time to receive your email or letter.
 It's important to send your notice in time to stop your tenancy from automatically renewing.

 Moving out before the tenancy end date